 We perform asset impairment assessments for indefinite-lived intangible assets and goodwill on an annual basis or on a more frequent basis when circumstances indicate impairment may have occurred.
 Under IFRS, we selected October 1 as the date when to perform the annual impairment analysis.
 Impairment calculations under IFRS are done at a CGU group level.
-Calculations use a discounted cash flow method under a one-step approach and consider the relationship between the Company's market capitalization and its book value.
-Goodwill is allocated and tested in conjunction with its related CGU or group of CGUs that benefit from collective synergies.
-The assessments used to test for impairment are based on discounted cash flow projections that include assumptions about growth rates and other future events.
-Industry information is used to estimate appropriate discount rates used in the calculation of discounted cash flows.
+Goodwill is allocated to a cash generating unit ("CGU") or group of CGUs for the purposes of impairment testing based on the level at which senior management monitors it, which is not larger than an operating segment.
+The identification of CGUs involves judgment and is based on the lowest level at which senior management monitors operations.